 1c – Uzbekistan Travel – How

-Part of our journey in Uzbekistan was with our Land Cruiser.
+For the largest part, we explored Uzbekistan with our Land Cruiser.
 Our home on wheels gives us the freedom to go and stop where we want.
 To be able in sleep in it allows for rough camping in the wilderness, but also in a parking lot or in a street in cities.
 The latter will save you a lot of money – accommodations in Uzbekistan are not cheap.

 Another part was in the great company of my mother and sister.
 With them we rented a car in Tashkent, drove to Samarkand and Bukhara and back.
 The only foreign car rental company in Uzbekistan is Sixt.
 The big difference with local car rental companies is that Sixt allows unlimited kilometers, which is great for long-distance travel (like we did, 1 week Tashkent – Bukhara – Tashkent).

 Every major hotel offers car rental services, which for one or two days is perfect because you most likely won’t drive a lot of kilometers.
 When driving few kilometers, this will be a cheaper option than renting a car at Sixt.